Skip to content

 Covenants are the structural backbone of scripture.
 From the very first chapters of Genesis to the closing revelations of the New Testament, the relationship between God and His people is defined by covenants -- sacred agreements in which God promises blessings in exchange for faithfulness to specific obligations.
 The Covenant Tracker organizes every major covenant in the Bible into a single, searchable interface that shows how each covenant connects to the others.

-Each covenant in the tracker includes its promises (what God pledges to do), its obligations (what He asks of His people), its signs (the visible tokens or ordinances that mark the covenant), its fulfillment (how the covenant has been or will be completed), and its modern application for Christians today.
-This structured format lets you compare covenants side by side and trace how themes like land, posterity, priesthood, and redemption develop from dispensation to dispensation.
+Each covenant in the tracker includes its promises (what God pledges to do), its obligations (what He asks of His people), its signs (the visible tokens or rituals that mark the covenant), its fulfillment (how the covenant has been or will be completed), and its modern application for Christians today.
+This structured format lets you compare covenants side by side and trace how themes like land, posterity, grace, and redemption develop across the sweep of biblical history.

-The Covenant Tracker organizes covenants by dispensation -- Adamic, Abrahamic, Mosaic, and Christian -- and by category: ordinance covenants tied to specific priesthood rites, prophetic covenants delivered through revelation, national covenants made with Israel as a people, personal covenants between God and individuals, and universal covenants that apply to all humanity.
+The Covenant Tracker organizes covenants by historical era -- from the Patriarchal Age through the New Testament era -- and by category: ordinance covenants with specific rituals and obligations, prophetic covenants delivered through revelation, national covenants made with Israel as a people, and universal covenants that apply to all humanity.
 This dual organization lets you study covenants from either a historical or a thematic perspective.

 For Christians, the covenant framework is central to understanding the biblical faith.
 Every act of worship, every baptismal promise, and every communion celebration connects back to the covenants God established in ancient scripture.
-The Covenant Tracker makes these connections explicit, showing how the baptismal covenant relates to the Abrahamic covenant, how temple worship at Sinai established patterns for all subsequent worship, and how the new covenant in Christ fulfills and encompasses all previous covenants.
+The Covenant Tracker makes these connections explicit, showing how the baptismal covenant relates to the Abrahamic covenant, how the sacrificial system and worship patterns established at Sinai prefigured Christ's perfect sacrifice, and how the new covenant in Christ fulfills and encompasses all previous covenants.

 How It Works